AdobeDocs/campaign-web.en/help/v8/personalization/predefined-filters.md

 >title="Predefined filters"
 >abstract="Campaign web now offers you an user-friendly interface to effortlessly manage and customize predefined filters to meet your specific needs.
 Create once and save for future use."

 Predefined filters are custom filters which are available for future use.
 They can be used as shortcuts during filtering operations with the rule builder.
+You can use existing built-in filters to access a specific sub-set of your data, or create your own predefined filter.

 ## Create a predefined filter {#create-predefined-filter}